-• When dental urgency strikes, we're here to provide relief.
-Use Authority Dental to book 24-hour emergency dentist.
+When dental urgency strikes, we're here to provide relief.
+Use Authority Dental to find emergency dental near you.
 It is an easy, quick, and reliable option.

 How can you make your tooth extraction heal faster?
 Here's everything you need to know.